ddsky/spoonacular-api-clients/perl/docs/DefaultApi.md

-my $query = appl; # string | The partial or full ingredient name. my $number = 10; # double | The number of results to return (between 1 and 100). my $meta_information = false; # boolean | Whether to return more meta information about the ingredients. my $intolerances = false; # boolean | A comma-separated list of intolerances.
+my $query = appl; # string | The partial or full ingredient name. my $number = 10; # double | The number of results to return (between 1 and 100). my $meta_information = false; # boolean | Whether to return more meta information about the ingredients. my $intolerances = egg; # string | A comma-separated list of intolerances.
 All recipes returned must not contain ingredients that are not suitable for people with the intolerances entered.
 See a full list of supported intolerances.

 eval {
     my $result = $api_instance->autocomplete_ingredient_search(query => $query, number => $number, meta_information => $meta_information, intolerances => $intolerances);